 The e-way bill under GST Regime is applicable from 1st April 2018 for the movement of goods from one state to another.

-For movement of goods within the state, e-way bill would be introduced from 15th April and be applicable in a phased manner.
+For movement of goods within the state, e-way bill has been introduced in phases starting from 15th April 2018 till 16th June 2018.
+The phased roll-out has now been completed and e-way bill is now applicable in all the states.

 The E-Way Bill under the GST Regime replaces the Way Bill which was required under the VAT Regime for the movement of Goods.
 The way bill under the VAT Regime was a physical document which was required to be generated for the movement of goods.
 The physical document under the VAT Regime has now been replaced with an electronically generated document in the GST Regime.